nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka President Anura Dissanayake has appointed the following ministers to run the National People’s Power administration after sweeping the general elections.

+Dissanayake retained the posts of Minister of Defence, and Minister of Finance, Planning and Digital Economy.

 1. Prime Minister and Minister of Education, Higher Education and Vocational Training – Harini Amarasuriya

 2. Minister of Foreign Affairs, Foreign Employment and Tourism – Vijitha Herath